Best places to visit in Nainital : Nainital Travel Guide

 7. Naukuchiatal Lake:

-Naukuchiatal Lake is a tranquil and picturesque lake about 26 kilometers from Nainital, Uttarakhand, and is a must-see on the Nainital travel guide.
+Naukuchiatal Lake is a tranquil and picturesque lake about 26 kilometres from Nainital, Uttarakhand, and is a must-see on the Nainital travel guide.
 The name “Naukuchiatal,” which translates to “lake with nine corners,” alludes to the lake’s unusual shape.
 Visitors can enjoy boating on the serene lake and the breathtaking views of the nearby hills and forests.
 Bird watchers will love Naukuchiatal Lake because it is also home to various bird species.

 8. Naina Peak & Naina Devi Bird Reserve: